Ficus carica 'Columbaro Nero' - Fig Tree

-Fig Trees have much more to offer than only their known, sugar-sweet, drop-shaped fruits that - straight from the tree- taste so much better than dried figs. The hand-like shaped, multiform leaves are very decorative.
-In summer, sun elicits a sweet-acerb aroma that immediately makes you think of Mediterranean landscapes and the last holidays at the Mediterranean.
-Even in our climate the fruits ripen easily – already from the second year onwards.
-Modern varieties are not anylonger dependent on the complicated pollination by the gall wasp!
-The final fruits grow without any flowers or pre-fruits.
-A rich harvest is guaranteed every year, especially since Fig Trees are extremely robust and hardy plants that can be planted in the garden.
-Even permafrost is no problem for Fig Trees.
-The roots of all Fig Trees (not only for the so-called frost-proof varieties) survive any hard winter and grow new shoots.
-Extreme cold of about -15°C however will freeze any unprotected tree top.
-The wintering conditions can be improved by several degrees by wrapping the plant with fleece, rush mat or any other protective material permeable to light and water.
-Fig Trees in pots should be kept indoor from October/November on.
-Occasional frost is no problem.
-Rooms suitable for wintering are garage, summerhouse as well as cool cellar room, staircase, unheated greenhouse or many other rooms (e.g. storage, barn).
-Fig Trees generally drop their leaves in autumn so that they need only little light during winter.
-Permanently heated rooms like living room or wintergarden are unsuitable for wintering Fig Trees.
-In that case the trees would grow unnaturally long shoots and giant leaves, produce only sparse fruits.
-With the years they would use up their energy because they lack the winter rest.
-A cool place in the winter is best in any case.
+Fig trees have much more to offer than their known, sugar-sweet, drop-shaped fruit, which taste so much better eaten straight off the tree than dried.
+The huge, hand-shaped leaves are highly decorative.
+In summer, the sun elicits a tangy, sweet aroma from them that immediately brings to mind Mediterranean landscapes and the last vacation at the Mediterranean Sea.
+Even in our climate the fruits ripen easily – already when the plants are only 2 years old.
+Modern varieties no longer depend on the complicated pollination by fig wasps!
+They develop seedless fruit without fertilisation.
+A rich harvest is guaranteed every year, especially since fig trees are extremely robust and hardy plants that can be planted in the garden.
+Even with continuous frost figs have no problems – not only the much described and advertised "frost hardy" varieties!
+The roots of all fig trees survive any hard winter and produce new growth in spring.
+Extreme cold of about -15°C, however, will freeze any unprotected tree top.
+Winter hardiness can be improved by several degrees by covering the plant with fleece, bamboo mats or any other protective material permeable to light and air.
+Fig trees in pots should be kept indoors from October/November; occasional frost is no problem.
+Garages, garden sheds and tool sheds can be used for this purpose, as well as cool basement rooms, stairs, unheated conservatories and many other premises (warehouses, barns, etc.).
+Fig trees generally drop their leaves in fall so that they need only little light during winter.
+Permanently heated rooms like living rooms or winter gardens are unsuitable for wintering fig trees.
+In that case the trees would grow unnaturally long shoots and giant leaves and fruit poorly.
+Over the years they would use up their energy because they do not have winter rest.
+A cool place in winter is best in any case.

-Quality: even young plants produce tasty fruits; no pollinationa necessary for fruits; reliably rich harvest every year; attractive plants with hand-shaped and aromatic leaves; easy to winter
+Quality: even young plants produce tasty fruits; no pollination necessary for fruits; reliably rich harvest every year; attractive plants with hand-shaped and aromatic leaves; easy to overwinter